-TECH TECHNICAL No. 564A.
+TECH NICAL No. 564A.
 RULE STOCK (S): PRO STOCK (PRO): MODIFIED (M): .12 Over blended or spark eroded engines Engines not conforming to UIM and manufacturers homologation specification with regard to the blend rule and that have had tract widening done by any method inclusive of spark eroding, will only be allowed to compete in the modified class.
 As per Stock Class As per Stock Class .13 Post race inspection The post race inspection is to be a complete inspection and is not to be limited to any specific area.
 Post race inspection should mainly be about speed and power enhancing matters.
 As per Stock Class As per Stock Class .14 Failure to appear Any competitor refusing to have his racing equipment inspected for legality at any reasonable time during the whole event will be disqualified.
 As per Stock Class As per Stock Class .15 Non OEM parts In the case where original parts are not available, permission must be obtained from the UIM Cominsport to use substitute components.
 Such a request must be in writing.
 Any outboard motors that have superseded engine parts listed by the manufacture, supplied from the factory and confirmed in writing by the UIM Cominsport may be used.
 It is not allowed to interchange parts from one homologated model to another unless specified.
 Only D2 parts can be used in a Tohatsu D2 engine except for the D1 throttle cam.
-Class but for the Tohatsu D2 Parts may be changed with another manufacturer.
+As per Stock Class but for the Tohatsu D2 engine the D1exhaust tube may be used in this class.
+Parts may be changed with another manufacturer.

-564B RACING REGULATIONS AND RULES
+564B - RACING REGULATIONS AND RULES

-RACII RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .01 Race Course: be breaking Surf in order to engage in this discipline, although it should take place on guide only, the course can change shape due to the size of the water available.
+RACI RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .01 Race Course: P750 rules may be used and the start procedure that is most suited to the current conditions should be used.
+Note 2: There does not have to be breaking Surf in order to engage in this discipline, although it should take place on guide only, the course can change shape due to the size of the water available.
 Course size should be shown in the advance race instructions.
 Starts for this discipline should be flag or jetty start from pontoon or beach.
-Note 1: Any form of start procedure listed as per the P750 rules may be used and the l ·
+Note 1: Any form of start procedure listed as per the P750 rules may be used and the boat/s prior to the race to show teams the course by water, explaining any safety issues.
+This event can be staged in two legs in one day or over two days, having individual legs of a minimum of 60kms per leg and a maximum of 150kms in total, it must be stated in the advance program.